Business Management

 Learning Outcomes:

-Upon completing this course, students are familiar with the functions and thought patterns of environmental and sustainability management.
+Upon completing this course, alumni are familiar with the functions and thought patterns of environmental and sustainability management.
 They recognize and can categorize the tools of environmental and sustainability management.
 Moreover, they understand the ties to other disciplines.
-Drawing on the environment-specific types of market failure, students learn how to use corporate tools and strategies to internalize externalities in order to add value potentials.
-Students have comprehensively mapped sustainability management in the sense of legitimization management for stakeholders and have thus honed their decision-making and problem-solving skills.
+Drawing on the environment-specific types of market failure, alumni learn how to use corporate tools and strategies to internalize externalities in order to add value potentials.
+Alumni have comprehensively mapped sustainability management in the sense of legitimization management for stakeholders and have thus honed their decision-making and problem-solving skills.
 Historical evidence (the development of sustainability in institutions - from the Brundtland report to SDGs, civil-society forms of social sustainability) demands an increasing willingness to change from all involved agents, the reasons for which this course reflects upon.

 Superior module: